Anti Dilution Provision: What Is It and 3 Ways Investors Can Protect Against It

 The term dilution indicates a decrease in the ownership stake of an investor or shareholder due to the additional issuance of new shares, which can be done by companies through equity-based compensation, secondary offerings, stock splits and more.

-Anti dilution provisions are clauses or contractual agreements within a term sheet in which investors’ ownership stakes in a company are protected from the effects of dilution.
-These provisions are commonly found in venture capital investments and other private equity transactions.
+An anti dilution provision is a clause or contractual agreement within a term sheet in which investors’ ownership stakes in a company are protected from the effects of dilution.
+This provision is commonly found in venture capital investments and other private equity transactions.

 The value of existing shares can be reduced when a company raises money, issues new shares, or grants options to employees.
 An anti dilution provision can help prevent this devaluation by providing them with additional shares when the company issues new stock at a lower price.
 This allows them to maintain their percentage ownership stake in the company.

 Full-ratchet anti dilution protection provides investors with enough additional shares to make up for any decrease in their ownership stake through dilutive events.

 Weighted average protection adjusts the number of additional shares an investor receives depending on how much other shareholders were diluted by the issuance of new stock.